Susie, BCBA, Executive Director & Founder

 Jessica Gilhool is a BCBA at North Oakland Autism Center.
 Jessica earned her Bachelor’s of Science degree with a focus in psychology from Michigan State University.
 She went on to earn her Master’s of Social Work at the University of Michigan with an emphasis in clinical work with children and families.
 While working in Flint with children with mental illness and Autism as a case manager and family therapist, Jessica realized her passion for working with children with Autism and their families and knew that she wanted to learn how to better serve their needs.
 She began working as a behavior analyst while completing her coursework in Applied Behavior Analysis through Florida Institute of Technology.
 Jessica earned her BCBA and has been serving children with Autism in the Flint area since 2013.
 She is very excited to be a part of North Oakland Autism Center and to continue doing what she loves in the community in which she lives.
 When she is not working, she enjoys spending her time playing with her two young children at home.

-Aleta, ABA Technician, RBT
+Aleta, Lead ABA Technician, RBT

-Aleta is an ABA Technician at North Oakland Autism Center LLC.
+Aleta is a Lead ABA Technician at North Oakland Autism Center LLC.
 Aleta is a Registered Behavior Technician (RBT) through the Behavior Analyst Certification Board.
 She has Bachelors Degrees in both Behavioral Science as well as Biology from the University of Michigan Dearborn.
 Aleta has always loved working with children and animals!
 She became very interested in learning more about ABA Therapy during an internship at Burger School for Students with Autism.
 She previously worked with at-risk youth, as well as children with traumatic brain injuries.
 Aleta has also enjoyed previous employment as a veterinary assistant, zookeeper, and dog trainer.
 She is very happy to have found a position with NOAC and is excited to see where it may lead.

-Sheena, ABA Technician
+Sheena, Lead ABA Technician

-Sheena is an ABA Technician at North Oakland Autism Center.
+Sheena is a Lead ABA Technician at North Oakland Autism Center.
 She recently moved to Michigan after living in upstate New York for over 25 years.
 While living in New York, Sheena earned a Bachelor of Arts Degree from Nazareth College and obtained her New York State Teacher Certification, followed by a Masters degree in Early Childhood Education, also from Nazareth College.
 Sheena has 15 years experience as a special education teacher working with students ages two to eight, both in the private sector and public schools.
 Sheena is thrilled to have found (ABA) Applied Behavioral Analysis, and the opportunity to provide individualized curriculum and instruction while witnessing the children’s gains each and every day!

 Laquisha, ABA Technician